bagder/uncurled/security.md

 than the mere fact that the problems appeared the first place.
 Even the best run projects will have occasional hiccups, but projects that do not take care of and handle their security vulnerabilities in a proper and responsible way will loose users' trust.
-And without trust, what are your project?
+And without trust, what is your project?

 ## Security problems will appear